Big Bass Lake

 Washburn County, WisconsinLimited DataOligotrophic

-On the LakeGrade rubric, Big Bass Lake pulls an A: clarity readings still being added and 12 µg/L of phosphorus put it in the top bracket for Wisconsin.
+On the LakeGrade rubric, Big Bass Lake pulls an A: clarity at 17.9 ft and phosphorus readings still being added put it in the top bracket for Wisconsin.
 Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 Big Bass Lake reaches 27 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 201 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Among the 48 graded lakes in Washburn County, Big Bass Lake sits at rank 23, above the county median.
+Big Bass Lake ranks 1 of 47 in Washburn County, putting it in the upper tier of locally monitored lakes.

 An invasive species record — Chinese Mystery Snail — has been logged at Big Bass Lake; Wisconsin DNR maintains the official infested-waters list.
 The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
 A documented public access point at Big Bass Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.